gshipley/enterprise_training/AdminTraining.md

 ##**Clone your application repository**

-Open up a command prompt and clone your application repository with the instructions provided.
+Open up a command prompt and clone your application repository with the instructions provided on the web console.
 Once you have a local copy of your application, make a small code change to the *index.php* and push your changes to your OpenShift Enterprise gear.

 Once you have made a code change, view your application in a web browser to ensure that the code was deployed correctly to your server.